ucdnetsoc/Code-Of-Conduct/README.md

 ## Our Standards (Example Guidelines)
 #### Examples of behavior that contributes to creating a positive environment include:
 * Using welcoming and inclusive language
-* Being respectful of differing viewpoints and experiences
-* Constructive criticism and disagreements are welcome, but all discussions here should be civil, kind, and thoughtful.
+* Being respectful of differing viewpoints and experiences.Constructive criticism and disagreements are welcome, but all discussions here should be civil, kind, and thoughtful.
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members

 #### Examples of unacceptable behavior by participants include:
-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+* The use of sexualized language or imagery and unwelcome sexual attention or advances, including when simulated online.
+The only exception to sexual topics is channels/spaces specifically for topics of sexual identity.
 * Trolling, insulting/derogatory comments, on any person/group
 * Public or private harassment
-* Publishing others’ private information, such as a physical or electronic address, without explicit permission
+* Publishing others’ private information, such as a physical or electronic address, without explicit permission. his includes any sort of "outing" of any aspect of someone's identity without their consent.
+* Unsolicited explanations under the assumption that someone doesn't already know it.
+Ask before you teach!
+Don't assume what people's knowledge gaps are.
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Any of the above even when presented as ["ironic" or "joking".](https://en.wikipedia.org/wiki/Hipster_racism)

 #### If you say something that is found offensive, and you are called out on it, let’s:
 * Listen without interruption.